Intellectual Property MIP

 Master of Intellectual Property (MIP)

-- Master’s degree requires 30 credits
+- Duration: 30 credits

 - Full-time students must complete degree in 12 months.

-- Apply on our website for limited residential or online programs.
+- How to apply: Apply by Law School Admission Council (LSAC) for residential programs.
+Apply on our website for limited residential or online programs.

 Applicants to the master’s program must hold a baccalaureate degree prior to matriculation into the master’s program.

 Scholarships and grants are available for our residential degree programs.
 Priority will be given to individuals who apply before April 1 for the fall term.
 U.S. applicants may be eligible for federally-guaranteed student loans.